boazbk/tcs/lec_06a_universality.md

 > # {.remark title="Recursion in NAND<<" #recursion}
 One high level tool we can use in describing NAND<< programs is _recursion_.
 We can use the standard implementation of the _stack_ data structure.
 That is, we let   `stack` to be an array of integers `stack_0`, $\ldots$, `stack_`$\expr{k-1}$ and `stackpointer` will be the number $k$ of items in the stack.
 We implement `push(foo)` by doing `i := stackpointer` and `stack_i := foo` and `pop()` by letting `stackpointer := stackpointer - 1`.
 By encoding strings as integers, we can have allow strings in our stack as well.
 Now we can implement recursion using the stack just as is done in most programming languages.
 First of all, we note that using loops and conditionals, we can implement "goto" statements in NAND<<.
 Moreover, we can even implement "dynamic gotos", in the sense that we can set integer labels for certain lines of codes, and have a `goto foo` operation that moves execution to the line labeled by `foo`.
 Now, if we want to make a  call to a function $F$ with parameter `bar` then we will push into the stack the label of the next line and `bar`, and then make a `goto` to the code of $F$.
 That code will pop its parameter from the stack, do the computation of $F$, and when it needs to resume execution, will pop the label from the stack and `goto` there.

+### The bees, the birds, and NAND++ programs.

+At some point in any theory of computation course, the instructor and students need to have _the talk_.
+That is, we need to discuss the _level of abstraction_ in describing algorithms.
+In algorithms courses, one typically describes

 ## Universality: A NAND++ interpreter in NAND++